a-kravets/Data-Engineering-101/data-engineering-zoomcamp/02_prefect/README.md

 * `'default'` is the name of a work queue
 * `"default-agent-pool"` is the name of an agent

-It will launch the flow and will follow a schedule of flow runs, if there is any.
+It will launch the flow, will stay active and will follow a schedule of flow runs, if there is any.

 We may set [**schedules**](https://docs.prefect.io/latest/concepts/schedules/) in multiple ways: